 How can I start betting online in Chicago?

 Review the sportsbooks within this article to see which is best suited to you.
-Once you’ve selected your betting site, you must register in-person to begin betting online.

 What sports can I bet on in Illinois?